 Resist the temptation to hit up the vending machine, office candy bowl, or donuts in the break room by bringing your own snacks.
 Look, snacking can be important to keep you from getting extra hungry between meals and gives you another opportunity to load up on some nutrients.

-Fill a drawer at your desk (or a shelf in the office fridge) with: dried fruit and nuts (or make your own trail mix), homemade energy bars, fresh fruit and veggies, yogurt, hard boiled eggs, chia pudding, or anything that’s unprocessed.
-Channel your inner kid with some delicious fruit leather that's incredibly simple to make + provides some good immune support.
+Fill a drawer at your desk (or a shelf in the office fridge) with: dried fruit and nuts (or make your own trail mix), vegan protein bars, fresh fruit and veggies, vegan yogurt, hard-boiled eggs, pumpkin chia pudding, or anything that’s unprocessed.
+Channel your inner kid with some delicious homemade fruit leather that’s incredibly simple to make + provides some good immune support.
 (Smoothies are great for this, too!)

 Be sure to include protein as well as healthy fats that will help keep you full.